Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-We can not change string to a number.
+In this case we cannot change the given string to a number, because of the 'a' letter in it.

 ### ZeroDivisionError